HieuMeKu7/HerBirthday/README.md

 4. Special Interactive Features
 A. Nickname Changes
-Man (or Shop) can instruct users to change their nickname (e.g., “Change your nickname to 60”).
+Man (or Shop) can instruct users to change their nickname (e.g., "Change your nickname to 60").

 The chat UI updates to show their new nickname.